For Open Wheel Road Racing

 The factors are all weighed with some counting more than others.
 This is not an objective ranking system.
 It is quite subjective, but hopefully based on valid observations and knowledge, similar to the college sports polls.
 And, similar to the college sports polls, comparing drivers across series like comparing teams across conferences can be problematic.
 However, keep in mind this is a ranking of the top prospects in the country who are the best bet for a successful future in the sport and not necessarily who can step into a top ride tomorrow.
 It's similar to the way prospects in other sports are ranked for a future draft, even if they are currently not eligible for the upcoming draft.

 It is a ranking based on achievements and not on a birth name, what character one plays on TV, or whether you can appear on a pinup calendar.

-This will be a monthly ranking throughout the racing season, appearing around the last Wednesday of each month.
+This will be a bi-monthly ranking throughout the racing season, appearing around the last Wednesday of May, July, September, and November.
 The current ranking will state the date when the next ranking will appear.

 Copyright © 2017 by Russell Jaslow and Deep Throttle.
 All Rights Reserved.